Last Updated on June 14, 2021 by queenie mak

 - Check prices & reviews: Agoda

-Kaohsiung Travel Guide: Best Things to do in Kaohsiung Taiwan
+Kaohsiung Travel Guide: 23 things to do in Kaohsiung as a solo traveller

 Whether you plan 3 weeks in Taiwan or only have a week in Taiwan, you must include Kaohsiung in your itinerary, especially if you like to see important cultural monuments and contemporary artistic expression in the form of artwork and installations.